mtdevans/simple-web-audio-graphs/README.md

 Simple web audio examples for the Paris.JS meetup presentation "Web Audio Jam".

-All graphs contain an analyser node before the context's destination that is used to display the time domain data in a canvas.
+Graphs 1-3 contain an analyser node before the context's destination that is used to display the time domain data in a canvas.

 ##Graph 1
 Contains a simple oscillator node connected to a gain node.